-Find a mapping from D(1:T) to the dispatch decisions $\mathbf{P}(1:T)$ such that for all $D(1:T) \in \mathcal{D}$ , the corresponding dispatch decision $\mathbf{P}(1:T)$ satisfies constraints (4)-(7) for all t.
+Find a mapping from D(1:T) to the dispatch decisions $\mathbf{P}(1:T)$ such that for all $D(1:T) \in \mathcal{D}$, the corresponding dispatch decision $\mathbf{P}(1:T)$ satisfies constraints (4)-(7) for all t.

 However, such a mapping clearly violates the causality requirement in Definition 1.
-In practice, at any time t < T, only the subsequence D(1:t) is known, while the future D(t+1:T) remains unknown.
+In practice, at any time t < T, only the subsequence D(1:t) is known, while the future D(t+1:T)remains unknown.
 Thus, the dispatch decisions computed by the above two-stage formulation cannot be executed in real time.
-More importantly, an RAC decision based on such a two-stage formulation would reach incorrect conclusions regarding system safety.
-Specifically, one may be tempted to declare the system to be safe under a given uncertainty set $\mathcal{D}$ , whenever the above mapping in the two-stage formulation can be found for all $D(1:T) \in \mathcal{D}$ .
-However, there may be no causal algorithms that are robust for the same uncertainty set $\mathcal{D}$ !
-The following simple example demonstrates this incorrect RAC decision.
+More importantly, an RAC decision based on such a twostage formulation would reach incorrect conclusions regarding system safety.
+Specifically, one may be tempted to declare the system to be safe under a given uncertainty set D, whenever the above mapping in the two-stage formulation can be found for all $D(1:T) \in D$.
+However, there may be no causal algorithms that are robust for the same uncertainty set D!
+The following simple example demonstrates this incorrect RAC decision3.

 A Motivating Example: Suppose that there are two generators on a single bus.
-The first generator can operate between 0MW and 90MW, with ramping speed of +/-40MW per timeslot.
+The first generator can operate between OMW and 90MW, with ramping speed of +/-40MW per timeslot.
 The second generator can operate between 0MW and 10MW, with a ramping speed of +/-10MW per time-slot.
 Consider two possible net-demand sequences over 3 timeslots.
 The first sequence is (50,50,100)MW, and the second sequence is (50,50,0)MW.
 Under the two-stage formulation, for the first sequence, the mapped dispatch decision could be (50,50,90)MW for the first generator and (0,0,10)MW for the second generator.
 Similarly, for the second sequence, the mapped dispatch decision could be (40,40,0)MW for the first generator and (10,10,0)MW for the second generator.
 Thus, the two-stage formulation would declare such a setting as safe.
 However, it is easy to see that no causal algorithm can be robust for this level of uncertainty.
-Specifically, in order to reach 100MW in time-slot 3, the dispatch decision of the first generator at time-slot 2 must be no lower than 50MW.
-On the other hand, in order to reach 0MW in time-slot 3, the dispatch decision of the first generator at time-slot 2 must be no greater than 40MW.
-However, since the future demand at time-slot 3 is still unknown to the operator at time-slot 2, there exists no causal dispatch decision at time-slot 2 that can simultaneously meet the physical constraints for both possibilities.
+Specifically, in order to reach 100MW in time-slot 3, the dispatch decision of the first generator at time-slot 2 must be greater than or equal to 50MW.
+On the other hand, in order to reach 0MW in time-slot 3, the dispatch decision of the first generator at time-slot 3 is still unknown to the operator at time-slot 2 must be lower than or equal to 40MW.
+However, since the future demand at time-slot 3 is still unknown to the operator at time-slot 2 that can simultaneously meet the physical constraints for both possibilities.

-&lt;sup>2Since $\mathcal D$ is a part of the problem formulation, the algorithm $\pi$ may thus behave differently for different uncertainty sets $\mathcal D$ .
+2Since \mathcal{D} is a part of the problem formulation, the algorithm π may thus behave differently for different uncertainty sets \mathcal{D} .

-&lt;sup>3A related but different example was also presented in [10].
+3A related but different example was also presented in [10].

 This example illustrates the limitation of two-stage methods.
-In the following, we will present our solution that is based on multi-stage analysis.
+In the following, we will present our solutin for multi-stage decisions that correctly determines system reliability.